Society for the Promotion of Hospice Care: Senior E-Sports and Experience Day

 Senior E-Sports and Experience Day is an annual fundraising event organized in partnership with the Federation of Hong Kong Industries and the Hong Kong Cyberport Management Company Limited.
 The event was first held in 2018 and aims to promote happy and healthy aging through technology, specifically in the form of a football e-tournament for elderly participants.

 Governance

 The Executive Committee is the highest governing body of SPHC, consisting of 20 members and 4 co-opted members as of July 2019.
-New members are selected at the Annual General Meeting held in December each year.
-The current Chairman is Dr. Hubert Chan, who has held the position since 2017.
+New members are selected at the Annual General Meeting each December.
+The current Chairman is Dr Hubert Chan, who has held the position since 2017.